dimwight/rollup/README.md

 - TS supported inc sourcemaps
 - Debug frames
 - Headless with Node
-- Refined target/module/format
 - Test for tree-shaking
 - And for splitting
+- And also for dual-format bundles!